aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 Figure 2.
 Enable an Organization instance of IAM Identity Center
 </p>

-### Phase 2: Set up IAM Identity Center and AWS Transform for VMWare
+### Phase 2: Set up IAM Identity Center and AWS Transform for VMware
 1. After enabling IAM Identity Center manually and waiting for updates to propagate, run the second BASH script

     Pass in the following parameters using the bash script: